Oath book: Medieval period

-In two 14th-century records where the nature of the practice is elucidated upon, the procedure follows a common formula of the oath-taker identifying the book as the Gospels, asserting its sacredness, and acknowledging their physical contact with the book.
+In two 14th-century records where the nature of the practice is elucidated, the procedure follows a common formula of the oath-taker identifying the book as the Gospels, asserting its sacredness, and acknowledging their physical contact with the book.
 The usage of Gospel books for oaths was not without opposition from other Christians, such as John Wycliffe, who saw it as violating the Third Commandment (Exodus 20:7).
 Across Medieval Europe, Jews were obliged to take special "Jewish oaths" on Torah scrolls or Humashim in court, although from the 13th-century onward, Jews were subjected to further requirements during the process, such as laying the whole hand on the scripture as far as the wrist.
 In 14th-century Iberia, Muslims living in Christian lands were in some cases required to swear upon the Quran.
 In the Mughal Empire, the practice of Muslims swearing by the Quran and Hindus by the Bhagavad Gita was formalized in courts of law.